bilgedemiir/mini-vuln-app/readme.md

 This project contains intentionally vulnerable code in the **vulnerable branch** for educational purposes only.

 Do not deploy vulnerable code in production environments.

+## Branches

+- vulnerable: Contains intentionally vulnerable code for demonstration
+- secure: Includes fixed and secure implementations
+- main: Base version of the project